Should You Buy Into A Juice Bar Franchise Or Start Your Own?

 Franchises are generally designed to be broad representations of the needs of a customer segment.

-This is good and not so good in my perspective.
+This is good and not so good.
 It is important to realize that customers that drink juice in different parts of the world have different preferences.

 Some markets have a preference for specific ingredients.